joshenoy/sathyabh.at/content/2017-07-09-the-passport-seva-kendra-experience.md

 Some notes and observations of the PSK at Sai Arcade:

-  * Don't forget to carry printout of the application form.
-You won't be allowed without it.
+  * Keep the SMS of the appointment saved and ready, they're quite likely to check it
   * SMS update service costs ₹45, but needs to be paid in cash over counter A. I have no idea why it's not collected online.
 Carry change.
 Else forget about getting the ₹5 back
   * PSK at Bellandur has paid parking at the back.
 Just search for PSK Paid parking, maps is accurate. ₹20 for 2 hours.
 You can walk right to the PSK from the parking lot.
 No need to walk back to the main road.
   * You'll need one self attested set(ie sign on the photocopies) of your document proof along with the originals.
 There's a photocopy("Xerox") booth available at the PSK office itself.